josteinbf/numproto/README.md

 ## Installation

-You can install numproto from the pypi package:
+You can install NumProto from the PyPI package:
 ```bash
 $ pip install numproto
 ```